maana-io/q-cli/README.md

 ```bash
 gql mdeploy
 ```
-Follow the prompts and accept defaults.
+Select the `Private Docker Registry` option and follow the prompts and accept defaults.

 ## mload